-Unfortunately, little attention has been paid to error recovery.
-A few error productions have been placed in the grammar to enable Yacc to recover from syntax errors; the technique for doing so is described by Aho and Johnson [5].
+Little attention has been paid to error recovery.
+A few error productions have been placed in the grammar to enable Yacc to recover from syntax errors; the technique for doing so is described by Aho and Johnson [6].
 The parser is slightly modified by the editor script pscript so that the parser state is passed to the routine yyerror.
-This routine prints an error message from the file err.h that is associated with the current parser state.
-This error table must currently be constructed by hand from the verbose listing of parser states obtained by running Yacc with the -v option.
+This routine prints an error message from the file synerr.
+It has a ssociated with the current parser state.
+This error table currently must be constructed by hand from the y.output file obtained by running Yacc with the -v option.

-1.3 Code Generator
+1.3 The Code Generator

-The parser calls the code generator upon recognition of each lcon procedure, giving it the root of the parse tree.
-The code generator traverses the parse tree recursively, emitting code in the intermediate language, ucode.
-Appendix C contains a description of the intermediate language.
+The parser calls the code generator upon recognition of each Icon procedure, giving it the root of the parse tree.
+The code generator traverses the parse tree recursively, emitting ucode.
+Appendix C contains a description of ucode.

 The file code.c contains both the tree node allocation and the code generation routines.
-There are two include files: code.h contains macros and definitions needed by the code generator, while tree.h defines the tree nodes and the macros that allocate them.
+There are two included header files: code.h contains macros and definitions needed by the code generator, while tree.h defines the tree nodes and the macros that allocate them.
 The macros in tree.h provide the interface between the parser and the code generator.

 The tree traversal routine, traverse, is a recursive procedure with one argument, a pointer to the root of a tree or subtree for which code is to be generated.
-The routine examines the type field of the root, and, through a switch statement, generates a sequence of ucode instructions as determined by the type.
+The routine examines the type field of the root and, through a switch statement, generates a sequence of ucode instructions as determined by the type.
 If the node has sub-trees, traverse calls itself recursively at the appropriate point to generate code for the subtree.
-For example, the code generated for a binary operator first generates code for its two subexpressions, then emits the code that calls the appropriate runtime library routine.
+For example, the code generated for a binary operator first generates code for its two subexpressions, then emits the code that calls the appropriate run-time library routine.

 The returned value of the traversal routine is used for counting elements of expression lists.
-If the root of the tree being traversed is an elist node (expression list), traverse returns the sum of the returned values of its two subtrees.
+If the root of the tree being traversed is an elist (expression list) node, traverse returns the sum of the returned values of its two subtrees.
 Otherwise, it returns 1.
-This count is used when generating code for procedure calls and literal lists, which need to know the number of arguments that will be pushed onto the stack.
+This count is used when generating code for procedure calls and lists with explicit elements, which need to know the number of arguments to be pushed onto the stack.